 Carolina Otaku Uprising hosts regular meetings and special events to promote the understanding and appreciation of Japanese anime at UNC.

-The Chinese House Residential Learning Program offers UNC students the opportunity to pursue their interests in Chinese language and culture as part of their on-campus housing experience.
+The Chinese House now part of the Global Scholars House through the Carolina’s Residential Learning Programs offers UNC students the opportunity to pursue their interests in Chinese language and culture as part of their on-campus housing experience.
 The Chinese House features a wide variety of programs, including conversational hours in which students meet up to use Chinese in social settings around Chapel Hill.

 This club provides a relaxed environment and frequent opportunities for conversing in Chinese language(s).
 All skill levels are welcome, including beginners, native speakers, and everyone in between.

 The Chinese Undergraduate Student Association brings together Chinese students and scholars and those interested in Chinese culture or language at UNC.
 CUSA serves as an educational instrument for the university and the community by organizing events which promote awareness of and appreciation for Chinese culture.